Virginia holds off Georgia Tech and stretches winning streak to four

 Guard Michael Devoe led the Yellow Jackets with 17 points, and Jordan Usher chipped in 11 points, five assists and three steals.

-What to know about Virginia’s win:
+Here’s what else to know from Virginia’s win:

 Beekman delivers

-Virginia’s most skilled on-ball defender was tasked to guard Devoe over the final minutes and bothered the Yellow Jackets’ most dependable scorer several times, including forcing a miss on a step-back jumper and closing out to induce an errant three-pointer from the right corner.
+Virginia’s most skilled on-ball defender was tasked to guard Devoe over the final minutes and bothered the Yellow Jackets’ most dependable scorer several times.
+He forced a miss on a step-back jumper and closed out to induce an errant three-point attempt from the right corner.

 Beekman finished with just four points while managing foul trouble but frequently has drawn praise from Bennett for impacting the outcome in ways other than scoring.